Evgurov/Raytracer/README.md

     - resolution of the camera matrix
     - anti-aliasing level (rays per pixel)
 - the `objects` module:
-  * hierarchy of materials and graphic objects with their own methods of interaction with the intersected beam and intersection search algorithm.
+  * Hierarchy of materials and graphic objects with their own methods of interaction with the intersected beam and intersection search algorithm.
   * Materials:
     - Emissive
     - Dielectric